The 20 Best Pulmonary Alveolar Proteinosis Doctors Near Me in Illinois, US

 Languages Spoken:

-Luis Landeras is a Radiologist in Chicago, Illinois.
+Luis Landeras is a Radiologist practicing medicine in Chicago, Illinois.
 Dr. Landeras is rated as an Experienced provider by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
-His top areas of expertise are Pleurisy, Pleural Effusion, Fibrosing Mediastinitis, and Metastatic Pleural Tumor.
-Dr. Landeras is currently accepting new patients.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Pleurisy, Pleural Effusion, Fibrosing Mediastinitis, and Metastatic Pleural Tumor.

 Experienced in Pulmonary Alveolar Proteinosis